 Lecturer in Journalism

-The successful candidate will be responsible for teaching at graduate levels in these degrees, and will support the CAJ director in providing leadership in the Master of International Journalism.
-They will assist in the development and delivery of new subjects, and may also be involved in the supervision of journalism projects and/or theses.
+The successful candidate will be responsible for teaching at graduate and undergraduate levels in these degrees, and will support the CAJ director in ensuring the success of both degrees.
+They will assist in the development and delivery of new subjects, and may be involved in the supervision of journalism projects and/or theses.
 An engagement with the international field of journalism, and a capacity to productively engage with and support an international student cohort, is an important aspect of this role.